DataDog/integrations-extras/tidb/README.md

 ## Troubleshooting

-> **Note:**
+### Too many metrics

-> Someone may encounter a problem with missing some metrics.
-This is because TiDB has a large number of metrics, but integration collects up to 2000 metrics by default and discards the rest.
+TiDB checks enables Datadog’s `distribution` by default.
+This part of data is quite large and may consume lots of resources.
+You can modify this behavior in `tidb.yml` file:

-> You can add a configuration in `tidb.yml` file to fix this problem:
+- `send_distribution_buckets: false`

->
+Since there are many important metrics in a TiDB cluster, TiDB checks set `max_returned_metrics` to `10000` by default.
+You can decrease `max_returned_metrics` in `tidb.yml` file if necessary:

-> `max_returned_metrics: 99999`
+- `max_returned_metrics: 1000`

 Need help?
 Contact [Datadog support][7].